 Ambarish has spent a lot of time in the corporate world before he realized he wanted to do something else.
 He always had the desire to work towards uplifting the condition of people at the bottom of the social-chain.
 With this ambition, he institutionalized Pahel.

-Ambarish suggests to spread this cause further, people need to talk about it to make others aware.
+Ambarish suggests spreading this cause further, people need to talk about it to make others aware.
 Additionally, there should be seminars held where people are educated about the benefits of following No Sir No Madam heed in his or her life.